No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

 A swinging version of When You and I Were Young, Maggie, this song is just right for you cool cats and kittens.

-Not your run-of-the-mill barbershop tune, Mammas would go great in a Western show, or use it as a novelty number to change the pace.
+Not your run-of-the-mill barbershop tune, Mammas would go great in a Western show, or use it as a novelty number for a change the pace.
+Audiences just plain like this song!

 A golden-oldie novelty number, this light-hearted song carries a timeless message regarding what sort of man appeals to the ladies.